cmwema/tanstackdemo/README.md

 ## Credits

 - **Mockaroo**: Used for generating realistic test data for the car listings.
-- **TanStack**: Leveraged for building the project with modern technologies and best practices.
+- **TanStack Table v8**: Leveraged for building the project with modern technologies and best practices.
 - **Luxon**: Utilized for styling SQL dates from the data.

 ## Note